 The home network and HoA was previously associated with an MN.
-By extending the concept to that of an application rather than an MN which have multiple applications, dynamic mobility management can be achieved.
+By extending the concept to that of an application rather than an MN which has multiple applications, dynamic mobility management can be achieved.

-5.2.8.
-Gap analysis with Multiple MRs and distributed LM database
+6.2.7.
+Gap Analysis with Multiple MRs and Distributed LM Database

-In Section 7, an architecture of distributed mobility management is constructed from the unified framework functions and can be seen as an extension of the multiple home network senario with dynamic mobility management support.
+In Section 7, an architecture of distributed mobility management is constructed from the unified framework functions and can be seen as an extension of the multiple home network scenario with dynamic mobility management support.
 Therefore the gap analyses for the dynamic mobility management also apply.
-In addition, the following gap anaylsis apply.
+In addition, the following gap analysis applies.